 Secure your seat

 Submit your non-refundable seat deposit and outstanding requirements form by the deadlines listed on your DMU Admissions Account.
-You will be able to view the deadlines and additional items within 48 hours after acceptance.
+You will be able to view the deadlines and additional items within 2 business days after acceptance.

 We can't wait to see you on campus in July!
 Connect with your future classmates and current MSBS students through your class Facebook group.